For all of us, school plays a major part in shaping our beliefs, values, interests, and who we become as we grow up.

 There are many stories of people who did not even complete school but went onto to achieve great things and make a lasting impact in the world.
 If that’s the case, then it proves that there are certain things about our what we learned at school that we have reconsider and perhaps, not give it as much importance as we may have in the past.

-Here are five things we may have learned at school that will not necessarily true nor will they make us more successful in life.
+Here are five things we may have learned at school that are not necessarily true nor will they make us more successful in life.

 - Formal education is key to who you become later in life.
 As mentioned previously, formal education is important but for most people, that’s where their learning ends, unless they are required to complete specific job-related trainings.
 The truth is our real learning starts once our formal education is over.
 Self-education is more valuable than formal education because it’s through our life experiences and challenges that we’re able to tap into more of our potential.